oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 - A non-required property that is not assigned it stays undefined, thus the default keyname is irrelevant for a non-required property.

-###

->  author="Calin Curescu" date="2020-05-07T23:14:00Z"
+### <span class="comment-start" id="990" author="Calin Curescu" date="2020-05-07T23:14:00Z">%%% !!!
->
-> %%% !!!
 To implement this, throughout the specification.
 Default can have also value_expression!
-I think we might need also an attribute “value_expresssion” keyname that allows to define an attribute as a function of a different attribute (of the same entity), that we can define when creating node/relationship types, even before template design time.

-Attribute definition<span class="comment-end" id="990"></span>
+I think we might need also an attribute “value_expresssion” keyname that allows to define an attribute as a function of a different attribute (of the same entity), that we can define when creating node/relationship types, even before template design time.</span>Attribute definition<span class="comment-end" id="990"></span>

 An attribute definition defines a named, typed value that can be associated with an entity defined in this specification (e.g., a Node,